 - Student of school age with special needs not met within the state sector.

 - Single parent (or with disabled partner) for course of training, in order to support children or other family members.

 - Individual recommended by the Probation Service for a course of training to help rehabilitation.

 Note: The above are the general descriptions of each category and do not cover the precise criteria used by the Trust in making awards.

 Payment of Grants

 The Trust only gives grants; it does not provide loans.

 Payment of a grant is usually made directly to an organisation or supplier.
-Where a grant has been awarded for books, equipment or travel tickets and these can be obtained through the internet at more competitive prices then, by prior arrangement with the Administrator, successful applicants may purchase these items on-line and will be reimbursed on submission of the receipts.
+Where a grant has been awarded for books or equipment and these can be obtained through the internet at more competitive prices then, by prior arrangement with the Administrator, successful applicants may purchase these items on-line and will be reimbursed on submission of the receipts.

 Retrospective awards will not be made i.e. if an applicant decides to pay for a course or equipment before an award has been made, then the cost will not be refunded.

 Grants will not be made towards fees for degree courses where these can be covered by student loans and the purpose of the application is to reduce eventual debt.